¡Adios, America!

 ¡Adios, America!
-The Left's Plan to Turn Our Country Into a Third World Hellhole is a 2015 book about immigration by American far-right author Ann Coulter.
+The Left's Plan to Turn Our Country Into a Third World Hellhole is a 2015 book about immigration by American conservative pundit and author Ann Coulter.
 It was a New York Times Best Seller in the category Hardcover Nonfiction for three weeks.

 Summary

 The book details the ways in which Coulter believes immigration from Latin American nations negatively impacts the United States.